Complete Cost Comparison: Email APIs for AI Agents in 2026

 Resend

 Resend is a modern, developer-friendly email API built by the creator of React Email.
-Pricing starts at $20/mo for 50,000 emails.
-Inbound email receiving is available on paid plans via webhook.
+The Pro plan starts at $20/mo for 50,000 emails and scales to 100,000 for about $35/mo.
+Inbound email receiving has since gone GA and is now included on every plan, including the free tier, delivered via webhook.
 Like other transactional APIs, there are no inboxes, no storage, and no threading.
 The free tier allows 3,000 emails/month but caps at 100 per day.

 Best for: Developers who want a clean, modern DX for outbound transactional email.